 But if your dog is anything like my dog, a daily run and bi-weekly trip to a dog park just will not suffice.
 This is where a personal dog run comes into play.
 You can build a run for your dog at home which is safe, secure, and allows you to not worry about your dog running amok.

-Dog Run Ideas – DIY or Buy?
+The Best Dog Run Ideas

 Hyper active dog?
 Check.
 Huge yard without a fence?
-This second question will direct you to either buy a dog run or start looking for run ideas.
+This second question will direct you to either purchase a run or start looking for run ideas.
 You realistically have three options when building your own run.
 Each option has unique advantages which depend on your dog size, yard size, and obstacles in your yard.

 - DIY Puppy Run